romanzdk/tech-demo-python-packaging/README.md

 ## Demo 01 variant "hatch"

-A lot of alterntive build-systems do exists and can be used.
+A lot of alternative build-systems do exists and can be used.
 The differences and use cases can not be covered here.
-Using [`hatch`](https://hatch.pypa.io) just ilustrates how to setup an alternative build-backend in the `pyproject.toml`.
+Using [`hatch`](https://hatch.pypa.io) just illustrates how to setup an alternative build-backend in the `pyproject.toml`.
 The usage of `pip` do not change.

     [build-system]